ritabc/decision-log/README.md

 # Decision Log For Hart's Mill Ecovillage

-#### A way to log decisions made across multiple Hart's Mill circles.
+#### A way to log decisions made across multiple Hart's Mill circles, with capabilities for password-verified logins and different account levels

 #### Rita Bennett-Chew